MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-if-my-subscription-expires.md

 ::: moniker range="o365-worldwide"

-If you pay by check or electronic funds transfer and you miss a payment, your subscription will move directly into the expired state, and you'll see the text **Expired due to non-payment** on the <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Subscriptions</a>.
+If you pay by check or electronic funds transfer and you miss a payment, your subscription will move directly into the expired state, and you'll see the text **Expired due to non-payment** on the <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Subscriptions</a> page.
 You'll also see **Payment not received** under **My bill**.

 ::: moniker-end

 ::: moniker range="o365-germany"

-If you pay by check or electronic funds transfer and you miss a payment, your subscription will move directly into the expired state, and you'll see the text **Expired due to non-payment** on the <a href="https://go.microsoft.com/fwlink/p/?linkid=847745" target="_blank">Subscriptions</a>.
+If you pay by check or electronic funds transfer and you miss a payment, your subscription will move directly into the expired state, and you'll see the text **Expired due to non-payment** on the <a href="https://go.microsoft.com/fwlink/p/?linkid=847745" target="_blank">Subscriptions</a> page.
 You'll also see **Payment not received** under **My bill**.

 ::: moniker-end

 ::: moniker range="o365-21vianet"

-If you pay by check or electronic funds transfer and you miss a payment, your subscription will move directly into the expired state, and you'll see the text **Expired due to non-payment** on the <a href="https://go.microsoft.com/fwlink/p/?linkid=850626" target="_blank">Subscriptions</a>.
+If you pay by check or electronic funds transfer and you miss a payment, your subscription will move directly into the expired state, and you'll see the text **Expired due to non-payment** on the <a href="https://go.microsoft.com/fwlink/p/?linkid=850626" target="_blank">Subscriptions</a> page.
 You'll also see **Payment not received** under **My bill**.

 ::: moniker-end